 Software engineer Aaron Stephenson started learning Braille a few years ago.
 To put his knowledge into practice, he built an app using CoreML and Vision to find Braille.
 Now, he has just unveiled the Braille Scanner, an app that translates Braille into text using just your iPhone.

 Braille Scanner allows users to take a photo of a piece of paper with Braille on it using their iPhones and then within seconds, it’s translated to text.
-It’s ideal for those who have visually impaired friends or family and want to read a certain Braille document with them.

 The developer explains his intention behind the project and also the limitations so far: